-Valvular Disease & Ventricular Function Analysis
+Valvular Disease and Ventricular Function Analysis

-Echocardiography is useful in detecting:
+Echocardiography is useful in detecting

 Valvular dysfunction